potiri/potiri.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Lena, a PhD student at the [chair of information systems (Prof. Dr. Günther Pernul)](https://www.uni-regensburg.de/informatik-data-science/wi-pernul/startseite/index.html) at the University of Regensburg.
+I'm Lena, a PostDoc  at the [chair of information systems (Prof. Dr. Günther Pernul)](https://www.uni-regensburg.de/informatik-data-science/wi-pernul/startseite/index.html) at the University of Regensburg.
 My research evolves about human-centric aspects of security and privacy.

-My PhD topic, in particular, is about exploring the potential of cyber ranges, replications of real systems, as a way to train individuals to detect and mitigate cyber attacks.
+I obtained my PhD degree in June 2025 with the topic "Authentic Learning in Organizational Cybersecurity"  exploring the potential of cyber ranges, replications of real systems, as a way to train individuals to detect and mitigate cyber attacks.

 During my PhD I was involved in the INSIST project, funded by the Bavarian StMWi, about securing the Industrial Internet of Things by buidling an Industrial Security Operations Center.